Follicular lymphoma is a type of non-Hodgkin lymphoma, which is a cancer of the lymphatic system.

 Additional tests including blood tests, x‑rays, scans and bone marrow samples are then used to get more information about the type of lymphoma and how far it has spread in the body.

-Doctors use this informationn to decide which treatment is most appropriate for you.
 We have more information about tests for non-Hodgkin lymphoma.

 Staging and grading of follicular lymphoma